NicoVIII/MagicCollectionHelper/README.md

 where `<filepath>` is the path to your exported collection.
 It is typically called something like `collection_000000_0000_0000000000.csv`.

+I also started implementing some cli options.
+To have a look at whats available you can use `MagicCollectionHelper --help`.

 For now this is very experimental, there is no documentation, nice interface or anything.
 But maybe if I have the time and motivation I will further work on this and make it easier to use and more powerful.